And now the most captivating two minutes in television, the latest from the wartime grapevine:

 Factual Errors Being Found?

-Sales of former Clinton and Bush aide Richard Clarke's new book -- which characterizes President Bush as weak on terrorism -- are growing, but so too are its documented factual errors.
+Sales of former Clinton and Bush (search) aide Richard Clarke's (search) new book -- which characterizes President Bush as weak on terrorism -- are growing, but so too are its documented factual errors.

 For example, Clarke says author Laurie Mylroie was wrong to assert that a suspect in the 1993 World Trade Center bombing was -- "lounging at the right hand of Saddam Hussein in Baghdad" in the years after the bombing.
 Clarke says the suspect was actually in a U.S. jail at the time.